rlivingsus/misc/AllBooks.md

 - Janca, Tanya: Alice and Bob Learn Application Security
 - Kalakaua, David: Hawaiian Mythology
 - Kerr, Katherine: The Red Wyvern (book 1); Westlands 1) A Time of Exile (Dod Libraries); ~~Devery Books 1-4~~
 - Khoury, Jessica: The Mystwick School of Musicraft
+- Koontz, Dean: The other Emily
 - Krappweis, Tommy: A Crazy Inheritance
 - Langford, Andrea: Trail of the Lost
 - Laplante, Patrick: Clear Sky book 1